-Crypto mining taxes might sound difficult to navigate — so let’s walk through the entire reporting process.
-In this article, we’ll cover how you can properly report mining income, save money on your tax bill, and stay in compliance with IRS guidelines.
+Crypto mining taxes can be difficult to navigate—so let’s walk through the entire reporting process.
+In this article, we’ll cover everything you need to know about mining taxes—including how you can properly report mining income and whether you can report expenses to save money on your tax bill.

 What is cryptocurrency mining?

 Proof of Work cryptocurrencies like Bitcoin depend on miners to secure the blockchain and verify transactions.
 Miners solve complex mathematical problems with sophisticated computers and get rewarded with cryptocurrency.

 If you are mining cryptocurrency, you are subject to two different tax events:

 Income tax when you receive your mining rewards Capital gains tax when you dispose of your mining rewards VIDEO When do I pay income tax on mining rewards?

 Income received from mining is taxed as ordinary income based on the fair market value of your coins on the day you received them.

 For example, if you successfully mined 0.25 BTC on March 15, 2022, you will pay income tax based on the price of Bitcoin in dollar terms on that date.